-If a parent has exhausted the school's complaints procedures and is still not satisfied, the school must advise the parents of their right to make complaint to the Ombudsman for Children.
+In the event that a parent has exhausted the school's complaints procedures and is still not satisfied, the school must advise the parents of their right to make complaint to the Ombudsman for Children.

 9. On-going evaluation of the effectiveness of the anti-bullying policy